 [Windows UEFI mode] Executes the Microsoft® Secure Boot check.
-Only select this option when booting on Windows® UEFI mode or other Microsoft® mode, Windows® Vista/XP, or other Microsoft® Secure Boot non-compliant OS.
-Only on Windows® UEFI mode that Microsoft®
+Only select this option when booting on Windows® UEFI mode or other Microsoft® Secure Boot compliant OS.
+[Other OS] Get the optimized function when booting on Windows® non-UEFI mode, Windows® Vista/XP, or other Microsoft® Secure Boot non-compliant OS.
+Only on Windows® UEFI mode that Microsoft® Secure Boot can function properly.

-Secure Boot compliant OS.